“Their story- yours and mine -it’s all we carry with us on this trip we take, and we owe it to each other to respect our stories and learn from them.”

 A Workshop on Stories and Education

 Education around the world is strongly predisposed towards outcomes rather than process.
-We hardly in our present schooling system make children question their understanding of the world, they must pick skills to navigate the tons of information floating around.
+In our present schooling system, we seldom make our children question their understanding of the world, and they are required to pick a variety of life skills to navigate the heaps of knowledge floating today in infinite proportions.
 More importantly, they must find alternative means to educate themselves better.
 These storytelling workshops aim to provide young children an exposure to various mediums of conveying stories and build their artistic understanding.
 The first class introduces the storytelling structure followed by classes structured around different mediums including theatre, cinema, animation, short stories, comics and photography among others.
 With a strong focus on following process oriented education, I modulated the structure of each session such that there is scope of activity oriented pedagogy and lot of visual exercises.
 This first workshop was conducted in Mahamaya Balika Inter College girls school with a batch of 40 students.

 Revisiting the Delhi Ethos